ahmedattia213/Project1DataEngineering/DataVisualization.md

-<h1>Creating data frames for each prize category for visualization<h1>
+## Creating data frames for each prize category for visualization

 ```python